earthlab/abc-classroom/abcclassroom/example-data/readme.md

 # Example data for abc-classroom

-This directory contains two files.
+This directory contains two files and a directory.

 ## config.yml